 Corporate Event Planners FAQ: How the Speaking Industry Works

-Anyone who has booked a paid speaker for a conference or meeting can readily attest, the speaking industry can be one very confusing space to navigate to the outsider.
+As anyone who has been booking speakers for events can readily attest, the speaking industry can be one very confusing space to navigate to the outsider.
 Those of us on the inside are used to it, but if you only step into this world a few times a year, making sense of how things work can be a daunting prospect.

 As someone who’s been involved in bringing talent and audiences together for my entire career, I thought I’d offer up a few essential insights that would be useful to corporate event planners - both novice and veterans alike.